18F/govconnect/projects.md

-#Step 4: Creating Program Projects#
+---
+layout: page
+title:  "Step 4: Create Projects"
+---
 When planning and designing an agile workforce pilot, there are several work products that will help an administration team keep organized and set the pilot up for greater participation and success.

 ##Project Creation##

 It is important that any project created and posted to the pilot program is created to encourages others to apply and begin working on the posted project.
 One thing to consider is that project writing is hard, it needs to provide enough information that an applicant understands what the purpose of the project is and why they might want to apply to work on the project.
 Below are some common tactics other programs have used to aid project creators in how to write a good project.

 *Identifying Projects*
 - Does the current team not have the skills necessary to solve this problem?